babashka/sci/README.md

 0
 ```

-Contexts do not inherit `:unrestricted` from the context they are evaluated
+`:unrestricted` applies only to the context it was passed to.
+When code
-in.
-A program evaluated with it can still evaluate untrusted code in a fresh
+running in an unrestricted context calls `eval-string` again, the context of
-sandboxed context.
+that call is sandboxed unless it also passes `:unrestricted true`.

 ### Macros